-Variables Description GDP Growth (Var. %) % Variation in the growth of the Gross Domestic Product (GDP) ComEx Growth Index (Var. %) % Variation in foreign trade growth (Export + Import)
+Variables Description GDP Growth (Var. %) % Variation in the growth of the Gross Domestic Product (GDP)

+ComEx Growth Index (Var. %)

+% Variation in foreign trade growth (Export + Import)

-The model uses, as main inputs, the percentage variation of the gross domestic product and the percentage of the foreign trade growth index.
-The main movements and changes in the variables are analyzed, in general and in particular for each country in the region.
-The historical and projected information over a period of five years allows Management to estimate the macroeconomic effects in the Bank's portfolio.
+The model uses macroeconomic variables in levels and variations as main inputs to understand and project the behavior of the different economies.
+This historical and projected information, over a period of five years, allows management to estimate the macroeconomic effects on the Bank's portfolio.